What Is a Life Cycle Assessment (LCA) Software?

 A life cycle assessment (LCA) software solution allows you to:

-• Collect, organise, and analyse product and process data across all life-cycle stages
+- Collect, organise, and analyse product and process data across all life-cycle stages

-• Access life cycle inventory (LCI) databases such as ecoinvent, GaBi, or ELCD
+- Access life cycle inventory (LCI) databases such as ecoinvent, GaBi, or ELCD

-• Compare design alternatives to identify environmental “hotspots”
+- Compare design alternatives to identify environmental “hotspots”

-• Generate reports aligned with ISO 14040, ISO 14044, and EN 15804 standards
+- Create and generate reports aligned with ISO 14040, ISO 14044, and EN 15804 standards, including Environmental Product Declarations (EPDs), Product Carbon Footprints (PCFs), and other documentation

 By integrating data management, calculation, and reporting into one platform, LCA software simplifies sustainability analysis for manufacturers, consultants, and policy makers alike.
+Scenario modeling in LCA software enables data-driven decision making by comparing the environmental effects of different materials or production methods.

 Common Challenges in Life Cycle Assessment